alexellis/upload-assets/README.md

 Visit my: [eBook store](https://store.openfaas.com) 📖 🤓

-## Requirements:
+## Permissions

-You can run into a "socket hangup", if you do, then add permissions for the action to write to contents.
+The default permissions of your `GITHUB_TOKEN` should be sufficient to use this action.
+However, if you need to change any permissions, it is important to note that all unspecified permissions will be set to `none`.

+When specifying permissions, the following are required to upload an asset to a release:
 ```yaml
     permissions:
       contents: write
       checks: write
       actions: read
       issues: read
       packages: write